 Can I bring my own equipment to Comcast?

-You can purchase your own retail modem for use with your XFINITY Internet and/or Voice service as long as the equipment is certified for our network.
-However, before making a purchase at the retailer of your choice, please visit mydeviceinfo.xfinity.com to find certified retail equipment that's compatible with your service.
+You can purchase your own retail modem for use with your XFINITY Internet and/or Voice service as long as the equipment is certified to work on our network.
+Before making a purchase at the retailer of your choice, please visit mydeviceinfo.xfinity.com to find certified retail equipment that's compatible with your service.

 What are my responsibilities when purchasing and using my own equipment with XFINITY service?

-You are responsible for ensuring that your retail device is secure, certified and compatible by visiting mydeviceinfo.xfinity.com.
+You are responsible for ensuring that your retail device is secure, certified and compatible with XFINITY Internet service, and for upgrading your equipment when we increase speeds.
+Visit mydeviceinfo.xfinity.com for compatibility.
 We recommend that you remain aware of new developments in technology to better understand when replacing your retail device may be necessary.

 You will be responsible for troubleshooting device-related issues using the manufacturer's user manual if we have confirmed that your XFINITY Internet or Voice service is functioning properly.
 You will also be responsible for configuring your wireless network's security settings, if applicable.